 What is your service area?

-Our service area covers the suburban areas of the east GTA, including the Durham Region (Pickering, Ajax, Whitby, Brooklin, Oshawa, Courtice, Bowmanville and Newcastle) as well as parts of Scarborough, Markham and Stouffville.
+Our service area covers the suburban areas of the east GTA from Scarborough, Markham and Stouffville through the Durham Region (Pickering, Ajax, Whitby, Brooklin, Oshawa, Courtice, Bowmanville and Newcastle) and into Port Hope, Cobourg and Peterborough.
 Please feel free to contact us to see if we can provide service in your area.

 How much does the service cost?
 When is payment required and what forms of payment do you take?